• Home

 Easy Oven-Barbecued Brisket Recipe with BBQ Sauce

-This fork tender oven-barbecued brisket is easy to prepare without the help of a smoker or grill.
+This fork-tender, oven-barbecued brisket is easy to prepare without the need for a smoker or grill.
 The beef brisket marinates overnight in the refrigerator, covered in a smoke-flavored marinade, then slowly cooks into a juicy brisket served with a spiked barbecue sauce with the beef drippings.

 A sliced, cooked beef brisket on a white plate with a bunch of fresh parsley.